cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Optional configurations that can be set:

 - SSL: true or false, default - false
-- WriterPoolSize: max thread pool size for write events to the Stream , default - 10
+- WriterPoolSize: max thread pool size for writing events to the stream , default - 10
-- Version: CDAP instance version, used as a part of the base URI, default - 'v2'
+- Version: CDAP instance version - used as a part of the base URI, default - 'v2'
-- AuthToken: Need to specify to authenticate client requests, if SSL is enabled, default - null
+- AuthToken: If SSL is enabled, need to specify to authenticate client requests, default - null
-- APIKey: Need to specify to authenticate client requests, if SSL is enabled, default - null
+- APIKey: If SSL is enabled, need to specify to authenticate client requests, default - null

 ::